swagtop/bevy-flake/README.md

 ## Quick setup

-Navigate to your Bevy project root, then pull the template with your preferred Rust toolchain provider:
+Navigate to your Bevy project root, then pull the template with the toolchain from your favourite provider:

 ```sh
 # The one using oxalica's rust-overlay: